 I learned many practical skills in the world of business and “professional” is one of the frequently recurring words in feedback I receive in my current freelance role.

-The skills required for interpreting and translation are quite different although both involve facilitating communication.
+The skills required for interpreting and translation are quite different even though both involve facilitating communication across languages.

 Face-to-face interpreting requires you to deal with unpredictable challenges on the spot, with few additional resources.
 You have to be adaptable and come up with instant solutions.
 Your interpersonal skills and fluency are key.
 You have the benefit of a lot of contextual clues in the environment, participants’ body language and also the option of asking for clarification immediately.
 One of the rewarding aspects is the immediacy of the response to your work.